¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Can I use a smart switch with these hexagon lights?
 Yes!
 If you use a standard smart switch (on/off), you can still use the "Step-Dimming" feature by programming a routine that toggles the power quickly.

 How many tubes can I connect to one power supply?
-For our Gen 2 kits, you can safely run up to 62 tubes on a single 440W-rated cable.
+Based on manufacturer specifications for our Gen 2 kits, you can safely run up to 62 tubes on a single 440W-rated cable.
 For larger installations, you’ll need to split the power across multiple input lines.

 Do these lights work in cold garages?
 Absolutely.
-Unlike old fluorescent tubes that flicker or take time to warm up in winter, LEDs are "solid-state" and perform exceptionally well in cold temperatures, reaching full brightness instantly.
+Unlike old fluorescent tubes that flicker or take time to warm up, LEDs are "solid-state" and reach full brightness instantly, even in sub-zero temperatures.

 What is the warranty on these kits?
-We offer a 5-Year Warranty and a 30-Day Return Policy to ensure you are completely satisfied with your setup.
-If a tube fails, we ship a replacement, so you don't have to take down the whole grid.
+We offer a 5-Year Warranty and a 30-Day Return Policy.
+If a tube fails, we ship a replacement so you don't have to dismantle the entire grid.

 Disclaimer: This article is for informational purposes only and does not constitute professional electrical advice.
 Always consult a licensed electrician and follow local building codes (NEC) before performing electrical work in your home or garage.